 BUT, I can’t help it.
-Fridays + a healthy spaghetti carbonara recipe just gets me in a happy mood.
-A I-wanna-do-all-the-old-school-dances kind of happy.
+A healthy spaghetti carbonara recipe just gets me in a happy mood.
+An I-wanna-do-all-the-old-school-dances kind of happy.

 This gluten free pasta recipe.
 It’s like that dinner that you make and you are really excited that there’s leftovers BECAUSE you think it’ll be the E-Z-est lunch to pack your husband EVER, and you won’t have to go through ALL THE WORK of spreading mustard and exactly 2.2 slices of ham on bread.

 Mr. FFF.
 He likes his sandwiches a certain way.